JacobV90/HomeEase/README.md

 # Workflow
 Run: "gulp"
+  - Ignore warnings from terminal if running this command from a fresh clone

 Navigate to URL where files are being served (address is in terminal output from gulp)

-#For Devices
+# Device
 Run: ionic run (android/ios)
- - Device must be connected or emulator setup

 #HTML
 Files are located in www/templates